Domestic Applicants: How to Apply

-International School Work and Degrees: GAPE requires that all international applicants provide a WES (World Education Services) ICAP, course-by-course evaluation for any educational work taken outside of the U.S. & Canada.
+International School Work and Degrees: GAPE requires that all international applicants provide a WES (World Education Services) evaluation for any educational work taken outside of the U.S. & Canada.
 Mark sheets/transcripts/degree certificates must be sent directly to WES for evaluation.
 SJSU must receive the academic record and the evaluation directly from WES.
 A complete WES evaluation is required.
 GAPE will also review applications of those in their final year of study.
 For these applicants, the WES Evaluation must contain a minimum of 7 semesters of graded work.

 - After you submit your documents to WES, please DO NOT send a copy of your documents to our office as we will receive the completed evaluation directly from WES.
 Documents sent directly to SJSU will not be accommodated.

 - International Evaluators will use the WES report as an advisory tool in the review process.
-Applications will be referred or denied in accordance with the CSU eligibility standards currently in practice.
+Applications will be referred or denied in accordance with CSU eligibility standards currently in practice.

-- Applicants that are admitted but reviewed with only 7 semesters of evaluated work will be required to submit final semester mark sheets/transcripts and the degree certificate to WES for a revised ICAP evaluation.
+- Applicants who are admitted but reviewed with only 7 semesters of evaluated work will be required to submit final semester mark sheets/transcripts and their degree certificate to WES for a revised evaluation.
 The final documents must be sent to SJSU by the deadline posted in the applicant’s MySJSU account.
 Failure to comply with these requirements will result in a “document hold” that will prevent future registration into classes.
 Document holds are removed when documents are received and verified as meeting all requirements.

 - NOTE: Those earning degrees in the Bologna system must submit a completed evaluation which includes ALL academic work and proof of degree conferral.
 Bologna degrees are carefully reviewed and therefore must be complete.
 Applicants earning a Bologna degree will not be considered if a partial WES evaluation is submitted.